cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-qwik-site.md

 {{</Aside>}}

 After deploying your site, you will receive a unique subdomain for your project on `*.pages.dev`.
 Every time you commit new code to your Qwik site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You will also get access to [preview deployments](/pages/platform/preview-deployments/) on new pull requests, so you can preview how changes look to your site before deploying them to production.
+You will also get access to [preview deployments](/pages/platform/preview-deployments/) on new pull requests, to preview how changes look to your site before deploying them to production.

 ## Learn more